bww/unfurl/README.md

         pr: "[{number}] {title} ({url})"
         issue: "[{number}] {title} ({url})"

-    # Jira configurations are per-cloud-tenant; specify your domain.
+    # Jira configurations are per-cloud-tenant: specify your domain.
 (Unfurl
     # will fail over to the base domain, `atlassian.net` in this case, if no
     # exact match is found.)
     treno.atlassian.net: